dimitri-nicolo/calico/master/getting-started/cnx/simple-policy-cnx/index.md

 Note that if you have not sent any denied packets recently, `calico_denied_packets` and `calico_denied_bytes` may not appear in the drop down.

-Select `calico_denied_packets` and click the `Execute` button.
-The `console` tab should now show a key like this:
+Select the `Console` tab, then in the text box at the top of the page type `calico_denied_packets[10m]` and Enter (or click the `Execute` button).
+The `Console` tab should now show `calico_denied_packets` metrics for the last 10 minutes:
 ```
-calico_denied_packets{endpoint="calico-metrics-port",instance="10.240.0.16:9081",job="calico-node-metrics",namespace="kube-system",pod="calico-node-zs6gt",policy="profile/k8s_ns.policy-demo/0/deny",service="calico-node-metrics",srcIP="192.168.213.12"}
+calico_denied_packets{endpoint="calico-metrics-port",instance="10.240.0.16:9081",job="calico-node-metrics",namespace="kube-system",pod="calico-node-zs6gt",policy="default/no-policy-match-inbound/0/deny",service="calico-node-metrics",srcIP="192.168.213.12"}
 ```
-and a value.
+and a value and timestamp

-This indicates that the pod `calico-node-zs6gt` has reported 3 denied packets from `192.168.213.12` and that the packets were denied by the `profile/k8s_ns.policy-demo/0/deny` - which is the namespace default deny rule you enabled above using the namespace annotation.
+This indicates that the pod `calico-node-zs6gt` has reported 3 denied packets from `192.168.213.12`.

-If you now click on the `graph` tab, you will see a graph of the denied packet count against time:
+If you now click on the `Graph` tab and change the expression to just `calico_denied_packets`, you will see a graph of the denied packet count against time:
 ![Graph Example]({{site.baseurl}}/images/Graph.png)

 Prometheus can also do some calculations based on metrics - for example to show the *rate* of denied packets.
 Update the expression text box to contain the expression `rate(calico_denied_packets[10s])` and click execute again.
 The graph and table will now show you the rate of denied packets averaged over the last 10s.